Last night I released

 long release time: about 3 months.
 Getting rid of

-sh means that the capture
+sh means that the capture of a

-TUI programs, notably editors and such.
+programs, notably editors and such.

 Still, it's quite far from being stable enough; I still have to think about how

-remote() API should be; really implement pipes between two and three commands;
+remote() API should be; really implement pipes between two and three

-ayrton should, and how to, autodetect what the user wants to do with
+ayrton should, and how to, autodetect what the user wants to

-project's issue page.
+the project's issue page.

 All in all, the project goes forward, not at the pace I wanted, but now I have better control on what's going on and this simplifies its development.
 From now on, releases should be shorter (knock on wood).